rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-09-23-A-Tale-of-Sweet-Cocoa-with-Gems.md

 Emma:

 I wanted to take the opportunity to get exposed to different parts of programming during this summer.
-I chose a bug to fixed, I moved source code to its own plugin (gem) to make the codebase more modular, and I worked on a web project for user generated lists.
+To get started I chose one of the issues labeled easy in the CocoaPods repository.
+Sorting the order of how pods are listed in an Xcodeproject.
+The pods used to be ordered case sensitive and that caused confusion for users with a large number of pods.
+By working on this issue I learned a great deal of things that I can't imagine learning in a better way.
+I hadn't been exposed to a larger codebase before an it felt exciting to search for the lines of code that loaded the pods in Xocode.
+I picked my coaches and mentors brains for all of there tips and tricks to find the right place and ignore everything else.
+I also learned more about how sorting works and became better at understanding Ruby syntax.
+Once I got the sorting figured out it was time to rewrite the tests.
+I needed to learn how to write tests, did a bunch of online tutorials and got help from our coaches.
+Once the tests succeeded I was very proud to do my first [pull request](https://github.com/CocoaPods/Xcodeproj/pull/294) ever to an open source project.

+After that I worked on moving the [source code for search](https://github.com/CocoaPods/cocoapods-search) to its own plugin (gem) to make the codebase more modular.
+By doing so it will be easier to make changes or improvements to search in the future.
+With my new skills from previous work it was easier to get started, however CocoaPods is pretty huge and has its own infrastructure to get your head around.
+I struggled with understanding the development environment and how to run my local changes with Rake.
+Once I got that figured out I worked myself backwards copying code too the new plugin and making sure I got everything right.
+Moving the tests for search was actually more complicated than moving the source code since the tests required a lot of files in the fixture folder to run the tests.
+By working on this I  got a better understanding of what a gem is an how it's structured.
+For the last month I chose to work on a new web project called [CocoaPods stories](https://github.com/CocoaPods/stories.cocoapods.org) that enables user generated lists of pods.
+I've always wanted to learn more about databases and I feel really inspired to be able to do so in this project working my way through the issues.

 ##Thank you <3

 Karla:
 The summer was a full on learning experience - it makes me happy to know  that we kept a RGSoC Team Apps journal- this summer has to be the best well spent three months of my life and best use of time.
 An enormous thank you to our CocoaPods Mentors: Kyle Fuller, Orta Therox, Boris Bugling and Samuel Giddins.
-To our GithHub coaches: Jake Boxer, Jesse Toth, Rachel Meyers,  Rob Rix and Ross Mc Farland.Learning about software development, fundamentals, Git, algorithms,how to write tests, and Agile has been a great experience with you!!
+To our GithHub coaches: Jake Boxer, Jesse Toth, Rachel Meyers,  Rob Rix and Ross Mc Farland.
+Learning about software development, fundamentals, Git, algorithms,how to write tests, and Agile has been a great experience with you!!

+Emma:
+I just want to aim a big thank you to everyone who made these three months of immersive learning possible.
+Thank you to Rails Girls Summer of Code organizers for creating this excellent program to help change the ratio in open source development.
+Thank you to CocoaPods for believing in us, giving us support and projects to work on.
+Thank you to GitHub for hosting us and giving us coaching in various subjects.
+Thank you to our private coaches for your patience, time and support.